Pets Located is an online resource designed specifically to automatically and proactively reunite missing pets with their owners.

 Collecting stray dogs is the responsibility of your local council, so please call their Dog Warden services direct.
 Unfortunately, the RSPCA cannot collect healthy stray dogs and we cannot accept stray dogs at the Animal Centre.

-If the dog is sick or injured, please call the national 24-hour cruelty line on 0300 1234 999.
-(Please note, due to the high volume of calls received and limited resources, the national Society aren’t always able to respond as quickly as they would like.
+If the dog is sick or injured, please call the National Cruelty and Help Line on 0300 1234 999 (between 7am and 10pm, seven days a week).
+Please note, due to the high volume of calls received and limited resources, the national Society aren’t always able to respond as quickly as they would like.
 Please be patient.
-If you’re concerned the situation is worsening, please contact them again.)
+If you’re concerned the situation is worsening, please contact them again.